vmlinuz/questions_answers/README.md

 This Command Line Interface (CLI) application allows users to manage a database of questions and their corresponding answers.
 It offers functionalities to add questions with answers and to query answers for a specific question.
 If a question is not found, it responds humorously with a reference to "The Hitchhiker's Guide to the Galaxy".

 ## Features
-- **Add Questions**: Input a question followed by one or multiple answers, a separator between a question and answers is a question mark `?`, every answer resides inside of doublequotes `"`:
+- **Add Questions**: Input a question followed by one or multiple space-separated answers, a separator between a question and answers is a question mark `?`, every answer resides inside of doublequotes `"` (or every word separated by a space is treated as a separate answer otherwise):
   ```
   <question>? “<answer1>” “<answer2>” “<answerX>”
   ```

 - **Query Questions**: Ask a specific question to retrieve all associated answers.
+A question should end with question mark

 ## Restrictions:
 - A question is a string with max 255 chars